 - Collaborative Modeling with domain experts and development teams

 - Context Mapping and strategic design for large domains

-- Frontend Development with distributed bounded contexts
+- Frontend development with distributed bounded contexts

-- Dividing and updating of bounded context specific databases
+- Dividing and updating bounded context-specific databases

 - Improving legacy with domain-driven design